pieter-degroote/UltimateKEYS-testing/README.md

 The ‘Caps Lock’ behavior can be triggered (or toggled) by pressing both Shift keys together.
 See the folder **`autohotkey-capslock-mod`** for instructions.

+## UltimateKEYS CE (Compact Edition) (testing)

+This slimmed-down version does not have any dead keys on the layout, offering a more simplified approach (testing).
+See the folder **`compact-edition`** for more information.

 ## Overlay scripts for US-International keyboard layout

+These scripts should have the exact same functionality as the main editions, but are intended as overlays for “United States-International” (all other AHK scripts are overlays for standard US QWERTY instead).
 See the folder **`autohotkey-v1.1-kbdusx`** for overlay scripts for “United States-International”.

-These scripts should have the exact same functionality as the main editions, but are intended as overlays for “United States-International” (all other AHK scripts are overlays for standard US QWERTY instead).

 ## Belgian AZERTY